 The City of Lauderhill participates in the National Flood Insurance Program (NFIP).
 That allows local insurance agents to sell a NFIP flood insurance policy to homeowners under rules and standard rates set by the federal government.
 Any house in Lauderhill can be covered by a flood insurance policy.
 The City is a Class 7 community.
 This means that everyone in Lauderhill that is currently in a Special Flood Hazard Area (SFHA) is entitled to a 15% discount on their flood insurance premium.
 Our community number if 120044.
 Be sure to give that information to your insurance agency to ensure you get your discount.
 Do to not wait for the next flood to buy insurance.
 Most of the time there is a waiting period before the policy goes into effect.

 A Repetitive Loss Analysis has been completed for the properties where two or more claim payments of more than $1,000 each have been paid within a ten year period since 1978.
-To see a copy of this reports, click here.
+To see a copy of this report, click here.
 A Progress Report of the Floodplain Management Plan is submitted to the State every year.
 To see a copy of this report, click here.

 NOTE: This map reflects the flood zones for your property before and after August 18, 2014.